malisipi/muimpv/README.md

 # MUIMPV - A Video Player Plugin for [MUI](https://github.com/malisipi/mui)

-> Use `remove-old-hacks` branch of MUI until merged.

 Do you need a video player library for your V/MUI application? *You are correct place!*

 !["Example"](./assets/video_player.png)